Educational Specialist in School Psychology Program (EdS)

 Best College Reviews included UW Tacoma on a list of the 50 most diverse colleges in the nation.
 The EdS in School Psychology program is housed within the strong existing equity framework of the School of Education.
 The EdS program develops school psychologists who value diversity and facilitate the empowerment of students, teachers, colleagues, and families at all levels of service delivery.
 This program is built on a progressive framework of systems of prevention, equity, and mental health:

-This program is designed for working professionals.
+This program is designed for students who are working.
 Most courses outside of practicum and internship are offered in the evenings, once a week.
-The program includes in-person, hybrid, and online courses.
+The program includes majority in-person with infrequent hybrid and remote courses.

 UW Tacoma Professor Laura Feuerborn joins us about race, equity and K-12 education.
 Feuerborn researches social emotional learning.
 This model focuses on a student's individual needs, feelings and emotions while shifting away from a more punitive approach to school discipline which has historically lead to disproportionally higher rates of suspension and explosions for BIPOC students.
 Feuerborn also discusses the new Education Specialist in School Psychology program at UW Tacoma and how it's training the next generation of school psychologists to be more equity-minded.